siddhartha-gadgil/DeptWeb/_seminars/2018/2018-11-02-dhruv-ranganathan.md

 groundbreaking work of Kontsevich in the 1990s.
-Shortly after, considerations from high energy physics led to an entirely combinatorial approach to these curve counts, via piecewise linear embeddings of graphs, pioneered by Mikahlkin.
+Shortly after, considerations from high energy physics led to an entirely combinatorial approach to these curve counts, via piecewise linear embeddings of graphs, pioneered by Mikhalkin.
 I will give an introduction to the surrounding ideas, outlining new results and new proofs that the theory enables.
 Time permitting I will discuss generalizations, difficulties, and future